jackwilliambell/SquidSpace.js/docs/squidspace-packfiles.md

 * "data" - [any type; optional] – Contains data passed to all handlers for the event at runtime when the Event is triggered

-For example, if an 'on-click' event is attached to an object in the layout object placements (see below), the Events subsection of the Object's options might look like this:
+For example, if an "on-click" event is attached to an object in the layout object placements (see below), the Events subsection of the Object's options might look like this:

 	{
 		"object": "foo-object",
-		"options": {
 		"events": {
 			"on-click": [
 				{
 					"event": "foo-click-event",
 					"options": {
 						"foo": "bar",
 						"count": 3
 					},
 					"data": "bar"
 				}
 			]
-			}
-			. . .
-Other object placement option values.
 		}
 		. . .
 Other object placement values.
 	}